preames/public-notes/pointer-provenance.rst

 This implies there are some corner cases we have to consider around "incorrectly" typed loads, and overlapping memory accesses.
 At the moment, I don't see a reason why we can simply define the providance of any pointer load which doesn't exactly match a previous pointer store as being ``any``.
 We do need to allow refining transformations which expose providance information (e.g. converting a integer store to a pointer one if the value being stored is a cast pointer), but I don't see that as being particular problematic.

+Let me try stating that again, this time a bit more formally.

+We're going to define a dynamic (e.g. execution or small step operational) semantics for pointer providance.
+Every byte of a value will be mapped to some memory object or one of two special marker value ``poison`` or ``undef``.
+Note that this is *every* value, not just *pointer values*.

+Allocations define a new symbolic memory object.
+GetElementPtrs generally propogate their base pointer's provinance to their result, but see the rule below for mismatched providence.

+Storing a pointer to memory conceptually creates an entry in a parallel memory which maps those bytes to the corresponding memory object.
+Every time memory is stored over, that map is updated.
+Additionally, the side memory remembers the bounds of the last store which touches each byte in memory.

+Loading a pointer reads the last written providance associated with the address.
+If the bytes read were last written by two different stores, the resulting providance is ``poison``.

+Casting a pointer to an integer does *not* strip providance.
+As a result, round tripping a pointer through an integer to pointer cast and back is a nop.
+This is critical to keep the correspondance with the memory semantics.

+Integer constants are considered to have the providance of the memory object which happens to be at that address at runtime, or the special value ``undef`` if there is not such memory object.

+Any operation (gep, or integer math) which consumes operands of two distinct providances returns a result with the providance``poison`` with the caveat that an ``undef`` providance can take on the value of any memory object chosen by the optimizer.
+(This is analogous to ``undef`` semantics on concrete values, just extended to the providance type.)
+Note that the result is *not* the ``poison`` value, it as a value with ``poison`` providance.

+Memory operations with a memory operand with ``poison`` providence are undefined.
+Comparison instructions with a pointer operand with ``poison`` providance return the value ``poison``.

+Now, let's extend that to a static semantic.
+The key thing we have to add is the marker value ``any`` as a possible providance.  ``any`` means simply that we don't (yet) know what the providance as, and must be conservative in our treatment.

+As is normal, the optimizer is free to implement refining transformations which make the program less undefined.
+As a result, memory forwarding, CSE, etc.. all remain legal.

+**BUG**: CSE of two integer values with difference providance seems to not work.